NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 **insignificant character** and all other bytes that are not `no-op` are called **significant characters**.

-Other binary JSON formats such as CBOR and MessagePack do not support `no-op` markers or optional white-spaces, therefore, all bytes in these files are considered signficiant characters.
+Other binary JSON formats such as CBOR and MessagePack do not support `no-op` markers or optional whitespaces, therefore, all bytes in these files are considered signficiant characters.

 ### Path string